Advocacy Corner

 Sharing is caring

 As always, thanks to Marty Omoto of CDCAN for amplifying the transparency and circularity of information between the community and policy-makers.
 If you would like to receive CDCAN’s extensive reporting, write to Marty.
-CDCAN’s work is entirely funded by donations from those of us who benefit.
+CDCAN’s work is entirely funded by the donations of those of us who benefit.
 Write to me or to Marty if you’d like to kick in.
+In the photo is Alex Omoto, Marty’s son and my friend, at the Master Plan kickoff meeting, giving events their due.

 -Submitted by Doug